 Pros and cons of 5/5 ARMs

-The 5/5 ARM can be ideal for homebuyers who:
+On the other hand, the 5/5 ARM may be ideal for homebuyers who:

 - Want to use the extra monthly savings to pay down their mortgages and build equity more quickly